Efficiently Embedding Dynamic Knowledge Graphs: Experimental Results

 \spara{Effectiveness and Efficiency.} We tested DKGE and baselines on all snapshots of YAGO-3SP and the first three snapshots of IMDB-30SP.
 Given the first snapshot of each dataset, DKGE and baselines train embeddings from scratch on all triples in the training set.
-When faced with subsequent snapshots, dynamic KG embedding models DKGE and puTransE can use online learning to acquire new embeddings, but other static KG embedding baselines can only be re-trained on all triples in the training set.
-The comparison results on effectiveness and efficiency between DKGE and baselines are shown in Table~\ref{tb:com_lp} and Figure~\ref{fig:lp_time}, respectively.
-On the second and third snapshots in two datasets, note that we tested both of the learning from scratch and online learning in DKGE, but for puTransE, we only tested its online learning.
+When faced with subsequent snapshots, the dynamic KG embedding models DKGE and puTransE can use online learning to acquire new embeddings, but other static KG embedding baselines can only be retrained on all triples in the training set.
+The comparison results on effectiveness and efficiency between DKGE and the baselines are shown in Table~\ref{tb:com_lp} and Figure~\ref{fig:lp_time}, respectively.
+On the second and third snapshots in two datasets, note that we tested both learning from scratch and online learning in DKGE, but for puTransE, we only tested its online learning.

-In Table~\ref{tb:com_lp}, we can find that the learning from scratch (\textbf{DKGE-LFS}) and online learning (\textbf{DKGE-OL}) in DKGE outperform baselines on both datasets in most evaluation metrics, which reflects the superiority of our model.
-Only one static KG embedding model ConvE is comparable to DKGE-LFS and DKGE-OL on YAGO-3SP.
-This is because all static KG embedding baselines except GAKE only model triples, but neglect structural contexts, which can bring useful information in embedding learning, and GAKE models structural contexts, but neglects relational constrains between entities.
-Compared with the dynamic KG embedding model puTransE, DKGE-LFS and DKGE-OL have much better performance, as DKGE solves two major problems (introduced in Section~\ref{sec:intro}) of puTransE.
+As Table~\ref{tb:com_lp} shows, when comparing to all baselines on both datasets, we can find that the learning from scratch in DKGE (\textbf{DKGE-LFS}) ranks in the top two in most evaluation metrics, which reflects the superiority of our model.
+DKGE-LFS and the online learning in DKGE (DKGE-OL) are comparable to the state-of-the-art static KG embedding models, including the rotation-based model and the deep learning based model ConvE, and sometimes are even better.
+This is mainly because all static KG embedding baselines except GAKE focus on modeling triples themselves, but neglect structural contexts, which can bring useful information in embedding learning, while GAKE models structural contexts, but neglects relational constraints between entities.
+Compared with the dynamic KG embedding model puTransE, DKGE-LFS and DKGE-OL have much better performance, because DKGE solves two major problems (see Section~\ref{sec:intro}) of puTransE.
 DKGE-OL and DKGE-LFS have close performance, which also shows the effectiveness of our online learning.